grain-lang/grain-lang.org/src/stdlib/buffer.md

 addBytesSlice : (Number, Number, Bytes, Buffer) -> Void
 ```

-Appends the bytes of a subset of a byte seuqnece to a buffer.
+Appends the bytes of a subset of a byte sequence to a buffer.

 Parameters: